 According to the Travel Regulations issued by the Accounts Payable Office, “Only those incurred expenses relative to the transaction of official University business will be reimbursed, subject to applicable statutes, regulations, specific terms or restrictions in relation to externally sponsored grants and contracts, availability of funds, reasonableness, and prudence.
 All travel of any individual subject to these travel regulations shall be authorized and approved by the appropriate administrative officer prior to the beginning of the travel.”

 Preparation and Submission of the Travel Expense Voucher

 Travel Expense Vouchers are to be used to request reimbursement for the following expenses related to travel:

 -lodging (if not directly billed to the University)

 No requests for reimbursement should be made for expenses that are billed directly to the University.
 However, these items must be itemized on the Travel Expense Voucher and noted as “billed directly to the University – not included in amount to be reimbursed.”
 In all cases, receipts are required to be submitted with the voucher for any transportation, lodging, or miscellaneous expense that individually exceed $10.00.
 Additionally, in direct billing cases, copies of the billing must also be attached to the voucher.

 If a registration fee is charged, a receipt or descriptive material with detail must be submitted highlighting what expenses are included.
 Meal expenses included in a registration fee will be deducted from the per diem allowance.

-* The electronic forms listed above are available at www.siue.edu/AIS
+* The form(s) listed above are available through the AIS Electronic Forms.